hpc/pavilion2/docs/tests/conditionals.rst

             # This test will run if the user is a lowercase [a-z] word.
             "{{user}}": ['^[a-z]+$']
             # This test will only run if the 'sys_os' is linux.
-            # Pavilion anchors the values so linux will only match linux.
+            # Pavilion keys must be fully matched by the regex.
             "{{sys_os}}": ['linux']
         run:
             cmds: